Play Audio

 exit-interview-process (1)

-The feedback obtained through the exit interview process is more than just conversation; it's a roadmap for implementing strategies aimed at creating a positive, desirable workplace.
-This is where employees feel valued, engaged and loyal, highlighting the true value of an effective exit interview process.
+More than a formality, exit interview feedback serves as a roadmap for creating a workplace where employees feel engaged, supported, and motivated to stay — underscoring the true value of an effective exit interview process.

 • Make exit interviews a standard procedure